BlakeFlores/Nearest-Neighbor-Feature-Selector/README.md

 # Dependancies

-This is written in C++, and uses the standard libraries.
+This is written in C++ 17, and uses the standard libraries.

 It is however dependant on a correctly formatted input file.